alexbenanti/Finite-Iterative-Solution-to-Periodic-Sylvester-Matrix-Equations/README.md

 # Finite-Iterative-Solution-to-Periodic-Sylvester-Matrix-Equations

-In "Finite Iterative Solutions to Periodic Sylvester Equations" Lv and Zhang consider the periodic Sylvester matrix equations (PSMEs), which take two forms:
+In "Finite Iterative Solutions to Periodic Sylvester Equations" by Lv and Zhang consider the periodic Sylvester matrix equations (PSMEs), which take two forms:

 $$A_jX_j + X_{j+1}B_j = C_j\hbox{ (1)}$$